-2023 \$'000 2022 \$'000
+2024 \$'000 2023 \$'000

-Contract receivables (included in Note 7) 735 238
+Contract receivables (included in Note 7) 26 735

-Contract liabilities - current 626 703
+Contract liabilities - current 882 626

-The balance of contract liabilities at reporting date included \$0.4 million remediation funding received in advance adjusted for remediation revenues recognised upon satisfaction of performance obligations such as when remediation expenditure is incurred.
+The balance of contract liabilities at reporting date included funding received in advance adjusted for revenues recognised upon satisfaction of performance obligations such as when the related funding expenditure is incurred.
 Any balance at the reporting date represents the current year funding received in advance less the revenue recognised.

-2023 \$'000 2022 \$'000 Revenue recognised that was included in the contract liability balance at the beginning of the year 703 Revenue recognised from performance obligations satisfied in previous periods 3,832 5,910 Transaction price allocated to the remaining performance obligations from contracts with customers 626 703
+2024 \$'000 2023 \$'000 Revenue recognised that was included in the contract liability balance at the beginning of the year Revenue recognised from performance obligations esticified in providue 626 703 Revenue recognised from performance obligations satisfied in previous periods 910 3,832 Transaction price allocated to the remaining performance obligations from contracts with customers 882 626 for the period ended 30 June 2024

-The transaction price allocated to the remaining performance obligations at reporting date comprises of the remediation works at Kooragang Island (\$0.4 million) and Mt Penang (\$0.2 million) in relation to studies commissioned in relation to roads to be completed.
+The transaction price allocated to the remaining performance obligations at reporting date comprises of the remediation works at Kooragang Island (\$0.03 million) and the Safer Cities project on the Central Coast (\$0.85 million).
+Both projects are expected to be completed in 2025.